codebar/tutorials/html/lesson3/tutorial.md

 Inspectors are development tools that help you view, edit and debug CSS, HTML and JavaScript.

-Chrome Devtools are already built into your Chrome browser, or Inspector if you are using Firefox.
-For advanced users, many other tools are available as browser plugins, including the Firefox add-on [Firebug](https://getfirebug.com/).
+Developer Tools are already built into all modern browsers, whether you use [Chrome](https://developer.chrome.com/devtools), [Firefox](https://developer.mozilla.org/en-US/docs/Tools), [Edge](https://docs.microsoft.com/en-us/microsoft-edge/f12-devtools-guide), [Opera](http://www.opera.com/dragonfly/) or [Safari](https://developer.apple.com/library/content/documentation/AppleApplications/Conceptual/Safari_Developer_Guide/GettingStarted/GettingStarted.html).
+For advanced users, many other tools are available as browser extensions, including the [Web Developer Toolbar](https://chrispederick.com/work/web-developer/) plugin.

 ![](assets/images/chrome-devtools.png)

->  Ask your coach to show you how to edit the styling on our example page using firebug
+>  Ask your coach to show you how to edit the styling on our example page using developer tools

 ## Getting started